GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 Start by creating a new directory to store extension files.
 If you prefer, you can download the full source code hosted on [Github][sample-hello-world].

-Next, create a new file called `manifest.json` and add the following code:
+Next, create a new file in this directory called `manifest.json` and add the following code:

 {% Label %}manifest.js:{% endLabel %}